Advancements in Spinal Cord Injury Treatments

 - Stem cell treatments – Preliminary studies have shown that stem cell treatment may reduce secondary damage, promote functional recovery, produce growth factors for and reinsulate damaged nerve axons, regenerate neuronal growth, and create new connections between neurons.

 If you or your loved one suffered a spinal cord injury, our lawyers in Ontario may be able to assist.
-Contact our injury lawyers at Preszler Law in Ontario today for a free legal consultation.
+Contact our injury lawyers at Preszler Injury Lawyers in Ontario today for a free legal consultation.
 Let’s determine how we may be able to help you pursue the benefits and settlement for which you’re eligible: 1-800-JUSTICE®.